-(1) The department's five year 2024-2028 CIP anticipates the periodic issuance of additional First Lien Bonds and Subordinate Lien Commercial Paper.
-City Council must approve each issuance of bonds, but not each issuance of Commercial paper Notes.
+(1) The department's fiscal year 2025-2029 CIP anticipates the periodic issuance of additional First Lien Bonds and Subordinate Lien Commercial Paper.
+City Council must approve each issuance of bonds, but not each issuance of Commercial Paper Notes.

 Obligations Payable from System Revenues